mahaliahr/research-notes/src/site/notes/published/autoethnographic-experience-as-lecturer-and-student.md

 dg-publish: true
 permalink: /published/autoethnographic-experience-as-lecturer-and-student/
 noteIcon: ''
-title: >-
-  The process of learning and teaching at the same time.
-How they **simultaneously** work towards my goals (whilst also feeding into each other)
 visibility: public
 description: >-
   The process of learning and teaching at the same time.
 How they